jwhittaker/chzbot/notes/rpi_setup.md

 `-------- SCREENSHOT: RPI IFCONFIG ----------`

-If you do not see a `192.168.0.x` something then worry about troubleshooting this a little later and skip the following connection steps.
+If you do not see a `192.168.0.x` or a local IP assigned then worry about troubleshooting this a little later on and just skip the following connection steps.
+Network connectivity is going to be used for getting updates and installing additional software.
+Steps to do this offline manually are out of scope for now.

 ### SSH Connection

-Windows will need a terminal program which supports ssh, such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+**Windows** will need a terminal program which supports ssh, such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

-Mac & Linux will have ssh already available from the terminal.
+**Mac & Linux** should have ssh already available from the terminal.
+If not, install it.
+Or it is time to get a better Linux distro, such as (Mint)[https://linuxmint.com/download.php]. `sudo apt-get install ssh`

 #### Linux and Mac Terminal

-`ssh pi@192.168.0.6` or whatever the IP turned out to be.
+`ssh pi@192.168.0.6` or whatever your IP turned out to be.

 `-------- SCREENSHOT: OPEN TERMINAL ON MAC OR UBUNTU ----------`